jcelaya/hdrmerge/README.md

 # What is HDRMerge?

 HDRMerge fuses two or more raw images into a single raw with an extended dynamic range.
-It can import any raw image supported by LibRaw, and outputs a DNG 1.4 image with 32-bit float data.
+It can import any raw image supported by LibRaw, and outputs a DNG 1.4 image with floating point data.
 The output raw is built from the less noisy pixels of the input, so that shadows maintain as much detail as possible.
 This tools also offers a GUI to remove 'ghosts' from the resulting image.

 ## Wait...
 Another HDR program??